 You will need a bucket to submerge your turkey in and enough fridge space to handle the bucket.
-We used one of our large brewing buckets (available at homebrew shop) which was overkill in terms of space for our turkey.
+We used one of our large brewing buckets (available at a homebrew shop) which was overkill in terms of space for our turkey.
 These brining bags look super handy.
 Or you can totally use an ice chest with a frozen gallon of water in it to keep it at a cool enough temperature (40 degrees or cooler).
 I had read that using a metal container was not advisable but see lots of photos of folks doing it in their giant stockpots.
-I cannot comment to advisability of that route (I read it could leach metal).
+I cannot comment to the advisability of that route (I read it could leach metal).

 #3 Crispy skin.